rosajen27/weather-dashboard/README.md

 # Weather Dashboard

-A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS with data from another OpenWeather's API.
+A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS with data from OpenWeather's API.

 ## Criteria